5 Tips for Marketing a New Estate Agency

 Getting out there and making yourself known always helps.
 But while doing this locally is easy enough, when your agency is nationwide you’ll want to visit the areas that you operate in to network.
 The easiest way to do this is to check out the website mondaytofriday (https://www.mondaytofriday.com/) and find a comfortable room to let at your destination.
 Whether you are marketing your company in Edinburgh, Manchester, London, or anywhere in between, you can find a room to rent in a convenient location for the duration of the week.
 Mondaytofriday makes it super easy to get in touch with a landlord and sign a short agreement, leaving you with one less thing to worry about.

 Becoming known locally is a lot easier when you extend your efforts to social networks like Facebook, Twitter, Instagram, Pinterest, LinkedIn and so on.
 You can join groups and follow pages related to real estate and network with estate agents in your area.

 If you’re going to be running an agency, chances are you’ll need some help, so networking with other estate agents in the area could help you find some of your first associates.
 Once the agency is running smoothly, you can pay a social media manager to update all your accounts and manage status updates as part of your ongoing marketing campaign.

 3. Launch Online Ad Campaigns

-You might think that Facebook Advertising, YouTube Advertising, and Google AdWords are methods that should be reserved for experienced ad specialists, but it’s actually possible to become highly proficient in using all of these platforms simply by reading popular marketing blogs and watching instructional YouTube videos.
+You might think that Facebook Advertising, YouTube Advertising, and Google AdWords are methods that should be reserved for experienced ad specialists, but it’s actually possible to become highly proficient in using all of these platforms simply by using a video ad maker or start with reading popular marketing blogs and watching instructional YouTube videos.